AndrewJBateman/ionic-angular-world-data/README.md

 * Run `npm i` to install dependencies
 * To start the server on _localhost://8100_ type: 'ionic serve'
+* To create a build file suitable for Firebase deployment: `ionic build --prod --release`
+* To deploy to Firebase: `firebase deploy`

 ## :computer: Code Examples